tchoi8/handmadecomputer/Binary/readme.md

 "Now let's make a computer!
 Wait, what is a computer?

 There are a few ways to answer that question.
-One straightforward approach is to specify the simplest device which can "compute" something.
+One approach is to specify the simplest device which can "compute" something.

 Ok... but what does it mean to be "computed"?

-Oddly enough, we define a computable task as one capable of being reliably carried out by a machine according to a specific sequence of instructions, or algorithm.
+Oddly enough, we define a computable task as one capable of being reliably carried out by a machine according to a specific sequence of instructions, or algorithm.(computable function)[https://en.wikipedia.org/wiki/Computable_function]

-Seems pretty circular, however, it's precicely the tautology implicit in any definition of computation which reveals its connection to foundational philosophical questions.
-Questions like how we should distinguish between one object and another, or a system and its surroundings.
-Or how we can tell if an algorithm is meaningfully different from another.
-These are all difficult problems, but ones that information and computational theory try to answer.
+Seems pretty circular, but attempts to resolve this apparent circularity can also reveal fundemental connections between computation and phiosophy.
+Determining if a problem is (computable)[https://en.wikipedia.org/wiki/Halting_problem] without first computing it has proven one of the most difficult problems in computational theory.

+Alan turing (suggested)[https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis] ... and debate continues as to whether all physical processes are computable.

 [turing machine & turing completeness, shannon & information theory?]